Victoria (state): Cities and towns

 This is a list of places in the Australian state of Victoria by population.
 Urban centres are defined by the Australian Bureau of Statistics as being a population cluster of 1,000 or more people.
-The below figures broadly represent the populations of the contiguous built-up areas of each city.
+The below figures broadly represent the populations of the contiguous built-up areas of each city:

 Climate

-Victoria has a varied climate despite its small size.
-It ranges from semi-arid temperate with hot summers in the north-west, to temperate and cool along the coast.
+Victoria has a varied climate that ranges from semi-arid temperate with hot summers in the north-west, to temperate and cool along the coast.
 Victoria's main land feature, the Great Dividing Range, produces a cooler, mountain climate in the centre of the state.
-Winters along the coast of the state, particularly around Melbourne, are relatively mild (see chart at right).
+Winters along the coast of the state, particularly around Melbourne, are relatively mild (see chart).

 The coastal plain south of the Great Dividing Range has Victoria's mildest climate.
 Air from the Southern Ocean helps reduce the heat of summer and the cold of winter.
 Melbourne and other large cities are located in this temperate region.

 The Mallee and upper Wimmera are Victoria's warmest regions with hot winds blowing from nearby semi-deserts.
 Average temperatures exceed 32 °C during summer and 15 C in winter.
 Except at cool mountain elevations, the inland monthly temperatures are 2–7 C-change warmer than around Melbourne (see chart).
 Victoria's highest maximum temperature of 48.8 C was recorded in Hopetoun on 7 February 2009, during the 2009 southeastern Australia heat wave.

 The Victorian Alps in the northeast are the coldest part of Victoria.
 The Alps are part of the Great Dividing Range mountain system extending east–west through the centre of Victoria.
 Average temperatures are less than 9 C in winter and below 0 C in the highest parts of the ranges.
 The state's lowest minimum temperature of −11.7 °C was recorded at Omeo on 15 June 1965, and again at Falls Creek on 3 July 1970.
 Temperature extremes for the state are listed in the table below:

 Rainfall

 Rainfall in Victoria increases from south to the northeast, with higher averages in areas of high altitude.
 Mean annual rainfall exceeds 1800 mm in some parts of the northeast but is less than 280 mm in the Mallee.
 Rain is heaviest in the Otway Ranges and Gippsland in southern Victoria and in the mountainous northeast.
 Snow generally falls only in the mountains and hills in the centre of the state.
 Rain falls most frequently in winter, but summer precipitation is heavier.
 Rainfall is most reliable in Gippsland and the Western District, making them both leading farming areas.
 Victoria's highest recorded daily rainfall was 377.8 mm at Tidal River in Wilsons Promontory National Park on 23 March 2011.